mdorn/okta-dev-workshop/README.md

 - Find the "Get Access Token with Code" request in your Postman Collections.
 - In the "Body" tab, replace the "code" value with the authorization code returned in the previous step.
 - Click "Send"
-- Right-click the access token value from the response and set the the `accessToken` value in your environment.
+- Right-click the access token value from the response (the value between quotes) and set the the `accessToken` value in your environment.
 Also copy it to your clipboard.

 ## Token Introspection

 **In Postman**:

-- Find the "Inrospect Token" request in your Postman Collections.
+- Find the "Introspect Token" request in your Postman Collections.
 - Click "Send"
 - Note the token has been decoded and validated by Okta.
 In production you're more likely to validate the token with your own application code.
 See [Validate Access Tokens](https://developer.okta.com/docs/guides/validate-access-tokens/overview/) in the developer documentaiton.
 - Note for development purposes you can also inspect the token in a tool like https://jsonwebtoken.io  -- try pasting the token into that tool.